anushadash28/Java-Application-on-Jenkins-/README.md

 Here are the step-by-step details to set up an end-to-end Jenkins pipeline for a Java application using SonarQube, Argo CD, Helm, and Kubernetes:

 Prerequisites:

-Java application code hosted on a Git repository
 <ul>
   <li>Java application code hosted on a Git repository</li>
   <li>Jenkins server</li>